tud-hri/joan/README.md

 1. communication with input devices (Sensodrive Steering wheel through PCAN) (as fast as possible, hopefully 1 msec)
 2. spread data around to whatever module want to listen; datarecorder, plotter, GUI (200msec or so)

-## widgets
-## widgets.datarecorder
+## modules
-* datarecorder.py
+### modules.datarecorder.widget.datarecorder.py
 reads the corresponding .ui file and does all the action needed for this widget
-* datarecorder.ui
+### modules.datarecorder.widget.datarecorder.ui
 definition of the gui

-## widgets.menu
-* menu.py
+### modules.datarecorder.action.datarecorder.py
+does all the action needed, like getting and writing data (not yet implemented)

+### modules.menu.widget.menu.py
 reads the corresponding .ui file and does all the action needed for this widget
-* menu.ui
+### modules.menu.widget.menu.ui
 definition of the gui

-## widgets.interface (not used yet)
+### modules.interface.widget.interface.py (not used yet)
-* interface.py
 reads the corresponding .ui file and does all the action needed for this widget
-* interface.ui
+### modules.interface.widget.interface.ui
 definition of the gui

-## widgets.template
-* template.py
+### modules.template.widget.template.py
 Template to create other widgets, has predefined connection with the Control class reads the corresponding .ui file and does all the action needed for this widget
-* template.ui
+### modules.template.widget.template.ui
 definition of the gui

 <br>
-For now trystructure.py is an early versions of how the program might work. <br>
+For now main.py is an early versions of how the program might work. <br>
-trystructure.py is using a threadpool